-The District Superintendent and/or District Engineer are authorized and responsible for representing the District at unified field commands as may be established by the SJOA.
-The District Engineer is also responsible for representing the District at the SJOA management committee.
-These District representatives may speak for the District in matters of the condition of District levees, input to protective action decisions being made by public safety agencies, and any requests to modify or conform District response that come out of the multi-agency coordination process.
+The District Engineer is authorized and responsible for representing the District at unified field commands as may be established by the SJOA.
+The District Engineer is also responsible for representing the District at the SJOA Management Committee.
+The District representative may speak for the District in matters of the condition of District levees, input to protective action decisions being made by public safety agencies, and any requests to modify or conform District response that come out of the multi-agency coordination process.